-Data for causes and percent deaths from National Center for Health Statistics.
-Health United States 2002.
+Data from causes and percent death from National Center for Health Statistics, Health, United States, 2002.
 Hyattsville, MD: NCHS; 2002.
 Risk factors related to causes from Brownson RC, Remington PL, Davis JR, et al. Chronic Disease Epidemiology and Control.
 2nd ed.
-Washington, DC; American Public Health Association; 1998 and U.S. Public Health Service.
+Washington, DC: American Public Health Association; 1998; and U.S. Public Health Service.
 The Surgeon General's Report on Nutrition and Health.
+Washington, DC: PHS, 1988.

-Washington, DC: PHS; 1988 injuries with a variety of risk factors, including the accessibility to firearms and the use of alcohol, tobacco, and seat belts.
+numerous studies have linked unintentional injuries with a variety of risk factors, including the accessibility to firearms and the use of alcohol, tobacco, and seat belts.
 Tobacco, hypertension, over-nutrition, and diabetes are well-known risk factors for heart disease.
 As documented in Table 2-2, epidemiologic research and studies over the past 50 years have linked numerous behavioral risk factors to many common diseases and conditions.6 Ongoing behavioral risk factor surveys (often through telephone interviews) are conducted by governmental public health agencies to track trends in the prevalence of many important risk behaviors within the population.
 These surveys document that the health-related behaviors of tens of millions of Americans place them at risk for developing chronic disease and injuries.